mickfuzz/phd4/_posts/thesis_chapters/2022-9-6-Results-Missions.md

 There is also a link made by the parent to previous working practices.
 Using a paper book to make a sketch of the work to be completed.

 These kinds of shifts of activity and cultural practices brought by the participants also feed into the ongoing culture of the game making community.
 For example the use of paper designs and paper prototyping was something that I adopted more broadly after observing the families involved.

 #### GDPs and personal expression (cultural)

+As part of the creative process participants were able to input their own preferences and interests.
+These commonly seemed to be driven by existing preferences and habits stemming from home life and other cultural sites.

+Examples include participants choice of the theme of their game.
+Environmental aspects appeared to be something that many families could draw on from their home lives.
+Perhaps a transcript at start of process.
+Ma and Fi ?

-Especially if part of the design allowed the expression of identity or a designed element - for example graphics, audio or a written entry.
+Another opportunity involved choice and design of game assets that allowed the expression of identity or a designed element - for example graphics, audio or a written message to appear at various stages of the game.

-Graphics --> cultural linking with home
+Graphics in particular seemed to be driven by home cultures.
+One example is that of Sh and th using a g background graphics in 2019-03-18-th_sh -

-Example of dog background graphics in 2019-03-18-th_sh - The incorporation of the graphic was relatively quick and easy change to make the game but had a significant factor in the affect towards the game [erikssonUsingGameplayDesign2019;]
+The incorporation of the graphic was relatively quick and easy change to make the game but had a significant factor in the affect towards the game [erikssonUsingGameplayDesign2019;]
-- cultivativing a sense of ownsership
+- cultivativing a sense of ownership
 - playing around the graphic - covering it over and revealing it
 - participant self-expression and a conversational prompt to other during sharing of the game

 This is supported by other research on digital making and motivation.
 CITATION HERE? - or in cultural discussion?

-Discussion on how cultural becomes an interpersonal aid through mediation?
+Discussion on how cultural interactions seem to be able to motivate and sustain other interpersonal activity which may be experienced as work.

+These interactions re sometimes playful, and sometimes chance to share something serious.
 It allows young person to talk about dogs and their love of dogs.
 Even at one point that they used to have two and one died.

 #### GDPs propagation through peer activity